 On this page:

-Purification with hydrophobic interaction chromatography
+Polishing with hydrophobic interaction chromatography resins

-HIC can help with:
+POROS HIC resins can help with:

 • Separation of closely related species, such as aggregates or product variants, based on their innate hydrophobicity differences